Khovanov homology and quantum error-correcting codes: Properties of distance from Khovanov homology

 Next, the isomorphism $C(D_1^\bullet \sqcup D_2^\bullet) \to C(D_1^\bullet) \otimes C(D_2^\bullet)$ is given by natural projection maps that are also weight-preserving.
 Hence, we have

 as desired.
 The equation on unreduced distances then immediately follows. \end{proof} Note that the last assertion on distance assumes we already know what the distance is for the picture $D_1 \sqcup D_2$ without relating it the individual distances of $D_1$ and $D_2$.
-However, using Proposition \ref{prop: TensorUpperBound}, we can also obtain a naive upper-bound on distances of connect-sum link diagrams in terms of the distances for the individual links.
-We directly have \begin{corollary} Given pointed diagrams $D_1$ and $D_2$, we have that \end{corollary} Of course, given Theorem \ref{thm:reduced equals unreduced}, we are free to work with un-pointed diagrams for the connect-sum as well.
+However, using Proposition \ref{prop: TensorUpperBound}, we can also obtain a naive upper-bound on distances of a connected sum of link diagrams in terms of the distances for the individual diagrams.
+We directly have \begin{corollary} Given pointed diagrams $D_1$ and $D_2$, we have that \end{corollary} Of course, given Theorem \ref{thm:reduced equals unreduced}, we are free to work with un-pointed diagrams for the connected sum as well.